-Dear Parents/Carers,
+Dear Parents/Carers

-Welcome to the tenth edition of the newsletter from the Goldington Academy Safeguarding Team.
+Welcome to the eleventh edition of the safeguarding newsletter from the Goldington Academy safeguarding team.
 Our aim is to bring you all the latest, relevant help and advice on issues that we feel will be of importance to you.

-In this issue, the main focus is on Sexting and Supporting your child's mental health.
-We cover both sexting and mental health extensively with our pupils through the curriculum, in particular through Life Skills and assemblies.
+In this issue, the main focus is sexting and supporting your child's mental health.
+We educate pupils around the dangers and consequences of various online behaviours through our life skills curriculum and our wider assembly programme.
+We also educate our pupils on how to maintain good mental health and where to find support through the same means.